 - Beagles are traditionally associated with a tri color pattern.
 Predominantly colored in black, brown and white.
 But they do come in other shades too.

 - Lemon Beagles are particularly popular, with their pale shade and less defined pattern.
 Blue tick Beagles are a striking bunch.
 With gorgeous flecks of color throughout their coat.
 For more facts about the Beagle, check out this article.

 History and original purpose of the Beagle

 The traditional role of the Beagle is well known.
 Bred for generations to work and hunt in packs, they are perhaps most commonly associated with fox hunting with horses.

-Beagles in general have really lovely temperaments.
-This is largely down to their breeding, as they were selected for group work.
+Beagles in general have really lovely temperaments as a result of their working origins.
 They are fantastically friendly to other dogs and human alike.
 They are by nature very social creatures, and love to be around you.

 The downside of their social natures is that they don’t like to be left alone.
 They also require plenty of exercise as they are a fit and energetic breed.
 Taking them out for a good long walk or a few sprints is a necessity.